rwmjones/rhrq-riscv-extensions/article.md

 The most important extensions to the classic set are Vector (`V`, `Zv*`), Bit manipulation (`Zb*`), and Packed SIMD (`P`, `Zbpno`, `Zp*`).
-These roughly correspond to AVX and MMX/SSE on x86.
+These very roughly correspond to MMX/SSE/AVX on x86, but RISC-V adds more flexibility and a different (and simpler) programming paradigm.
 It is expected that when hardware with these instructions appear, they will be widely used in binaries (as happens on x86).

 A whole article could be written about the vector extension (which is in fact a large collection of extensions), here are a couple: